 Gap insurance protects you from going underwater on your car loan.
 If you were to total a financed or leased vehicle, your insurance company would factor depreciation into your claims payout.
 This would leave you on the hook for the remaining balance of the loan.
 For example:

 Gap insurance is fairly expensive.
-Some insurance companies, such as Geico, don’t offer it.
+Some insurance companies, such as GEICO, don’t offer it.

 Another tricky aspect of financing a vehicle is forced insurance.
 Because a bank or leasing company has vested interest in your vehicle, they can force you to acquire coverage and stick you with the bill.
-Force insurance coverage tends to be much more expensive than getting the vehicle insured yourself — and it can be difficult to remove.
+Forced insurance coverage tends to be much more expensive than getting the vehicle insured yourself — and it can be difficult to remove.
 Read your loan agreement carefully and provide proof of insurance for the duration of your loan.

 Regardless of your vehicle's status, consider as many companies as possible to try to find the best rates.
 Get started by using our car insurance search engine today.